josh-ferguson/Proof-Doc/README.md

 # Proof-Doc
+This Project was completed as part of my final year project in my Computing under-graduate course.
 This web application was written in HTML, CSS and JavaScript.
 It allows the users to upload a document to the website.
 Reviewers can then proofread and comment on the document.
 Then users can access the proofreaders comments and make adjustments to their work.